optofab/optofab.github.io/meeting_minutes.md

 **ACTION**

 - Ruoqian & Hengrui: continue working on refactoring website
-- Phillip: continue working on css
+- Phillip: continue working on website css
 - Everyone: add comments in our code and write the handover documents